Child Support Basics

 Next, each parent will have a chance to present information to the Judge or Magistrate.
 You can do this by testifying yourself, by having witnesses testify, and by giving written documents to the Magistrate.

 Note: If you plan to call witnesses besides yourself, you must notify the other parties in writing at least 5 days before the hearing.
-The notice must give the name and address of each witness and a brief summary of what the witness will say.
+The notice must give the name and address of each witness.
 If you plan to bring documents, make sure you bring enough copies so the Magistrate, other parent, and the child support office all get one.

 The Magistrate will ask the parents to take turns.
 First, one parent takes an oath to tell the truth and provides information to the Magistrate.
 The person testifying is a witness.
 The Magistrate may have questions for the witness.
 When the witness is done talking, the Magistrate will give the other parent a chance to ask the witness questions.
 That parent then calls any other witnesses he or she might have.